NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Cloudflare and Joomla Recommended First Steps.md

 ___

-## Allow IP addresses via Cloudflare Threat Control panel
+## Allow IP addresses via Khulnasoft Threat Control panel

-Log in to your Cloudflare Threat Control panel and allow IP addresses you want traffic from or expect traffic from.
+Log in to your Khulnasoft Threat Control panel and allow IP addresses you want traffic from or expect traffic from.
 Some common services you probably want to allow include:

 -   APIs you’re pulling from
 -   Monitoring services you use to monitor your site's uptime